xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 Both benefits of asynchronous programming derive from the same underlying aspect: asynchronous programming frees up a thread.
 For GUI programs, asynchronous programming frees up the UI thread; this permits the GUI application to remain responsive to user input.
 For server applications, asynchronous programming frees up request threads; this permits the server to use its threads to serve more requests.

 Modern asynchronous .NET applications use two keywords: `async` and `await`.
 The `async` keyword is added to a method declaration, and performs a double purpose: it enables the `await` keyword within that method and it signals the compiler to generate a state machine for that method, similar to how `yield return` works.
-An async method may return `Task<TResult>` if it returns a value, `Task` if it doesn't return a value, or any other “task-like” type, such as `ValueTask`.
-In addition, an async method may return `IAsyncEnumerable<T>` or `IAsyncEnumerator<T>` if it returns multiple values in an enumeration.
+An async method may return `Task<'TResult>` if it returns a value, `Task` if it doesn't return a value, or any other “task-like” type, such as `ValueTask`.
+In addition, an async method may return `IAsyncEnumerable<'T>` or `IAsyncEnumerator<'T>` if it returns multiple values in an enumeration.
 The task-like types represent futures; they can notify the calling code when the async method completes.

 ##### WARNING